Learning Not To Lie

 The idea I took away here, was that lying, no matter how small, is a big deal.
 Think about it.
 Lying requires, first, a recognition of the truth.
 Faced with the prospect of not looking good against the truth, a child or adult then has to devise an alternative, usually opposite version of the truth.
 Even before the lie is told, there has already been a conscious decision to reject the truth.

 Parents are so important in helping their children not be caught up in this pattern.
-Most importantly, parents need to be the examples of telling the truth, even to the point of avoiding white lies and socially polite (but disingenuous) remarks designed to evade conflict.
+They need to be the examples of telling the truth, even to the point of avoiding white lies and socially polite (but disingenuous) remarks designed to evade conflict.

 Lying, unfortunately, is a fact of life in a sin-crusted world.
 We need to be honest with ourselves and with our children.
 We are all tempted to lie, and each of us fails the truth test more than we care to admit.
 If our children are going to develop the discipline to always embrace the truth, it will be with our help.